KostaGorod/HomeLab-Experimental/Docker/xml-2-json-api/README.md

-This is a self-written Python package that translates XML response into JSON.
+This is a self-written Python package that translates XML responses into JSON.